Lee0326/CarND-Path-Planning-Project/README.md

 #### Write-up of the path-planner design

-the transition part was done by me. the pseudocode is shown below:
+The transition part was done by myself.
+The pseudocode is shown below:

 def transition_function(predictions, current_fsm_state, current_pose, cost_functions, weights):
     # only consider states which can be reached from current FSM state.